2120 Campus Drive

 Andrews, J. J. & Rapp, D. N. (May, 2011).
 The effects of intergroup bias on memory contagion.
 Midwestern Psychological Association (MPA) Annual Meeting.
 Chicago, IL.

-The influence of collaboration on individual learning and memory; Factors underlying problematic knowledge acquisition; Computer-supported collaboration; Mixed-methods approaches to studying learning.
+The influence of collaboration on individual learning and memory; Factors underlying problematic knowledge acquisition; Educational applications of cognitive psychology; Mixed-methods approaches to studying learning; technology-enhanced learning

 Lab AffiliationsReading Comprehension Lab